 A calm, regulated adult can regulate a dysregulated person but a dysregulated adult can never calm anyone.

 Your mental wellbeing is important for you and for the people you care for.
 NAC recognises that most people have busy lives with responsibilities that can make finding time and energy for yourself difficult.
-It does not have to take a lot of time, and there are many strategies that can be integrated into your daily life.
+It does not have to take a lot of time, and there are some strategies that can be integrated into daily life.

 NAC promotes the importance of carrying out natural, non-invasive daily emotional wellbeing practices and techniques for everyone.
 The guidance that NAC provides is designed to be used with people who do not use words to communicate, however, many of the experiences are suitable for anyone and everyone.
 So please do give them a try and see what works for both you and your loved one.